-Charles Leslie, co-founder of the Leslie-Lohman Museum of Art, sat down with Brian Sands, writer and advisor to the John Burton Harter Foundation, to share stories of the life, art, and personality of the artist J. B. Harter.
+Charles Leslie, co-founder of the Leslie-Lohman Museum of Art, sat down with Brian Sands, advisor to the John Burton Harter Foundation, to share stories of the life, art, and personality of the artist J. B. Harter.

 Leslie gives observations of Harter from their first meeting in New York in 1969 — the same year as the Stonewall Riots — through the Leslie-Lohman Museum arranging an exhibition including Harter’s work in 1998.

-Leslie’s fondness for Harter’s art later led to his editing The Drawings of J. B. Harter.
+Leslie’s fondness for Harter’s art led to his editing The Drawings of J. B. Harter.
 The Leslie-Lohman Museum also launched a solo show of Harter’s art in 2001.

 This interview took place at Leslie’s New York home in February 2021.